Stantheman/shortenize/README.md

 # DEPENDENCIES

-rss2text is written in perl and uses LWP::UserAgent to shorten links, and URL::Find::Simple to locate the URLs on STDIN.
+rss2text is written in perl and uses LWP::UserAgent to shorten links, and URL::Find to locate the URLs on STDIN.

+These modules are packaged in Debian and can be installed by running:

+    apt-get install libwww-perl liburi-find-perl

 # AUTHOR